undergrad-partner-school

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 3,435 in 2023.
-Niagara University has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 1,667 in 2025.
+Niagara University has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 25 while the average GPA was 3.63.
+The average ACT score for all the accepted students in 2025 was 24 and the average GPA was 3.51.
 That means that you need a GPA that's above average in order to get into Niagara University; the same goes for your ACT score.

 Retention Rate

-The freshman retention rate for Niagara University was 79% in 2023, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+The freshman retention rate for Niagara University was 80% in 2025, a reflection of the high standards and excellent educational experience at this school.

 Student Body

-It is never easy to figure out which school is the perfect choice for you.
-Having a better insight into a school's student body helps you learn more about its culture and life.
+It is never easy to figure out which school is the right match for you.
+Knowing more about the student population can help you get a clearer picture of the school's culture and life.

 Main Student Body